Revenge of the Mummy: Universal Studios Florida

 Revenge of the Mummy's entrance at Universal Studios Florida, June 2025.

 Revenge of the Mummy opened at Universal Studios Florida on May 21, 2004.
 Linear induction motor (LIM) technology is used to move trains through various dark ride scenes.
 It features three separate LIM launches throughout the course of the three-minute ride, including one that propels riders up to a maximum speed of 40 mph.
 The track is 2200 ft long consisting of five track switches, including a 180 degree turntable, 80-degree banked turns, and a 50-degree angle of descent.
-At the end of the ride there is an area where guests may purchase a photo of themselves taken during the ride from a Mummy-themed gift shop titled "Sahara Traders", which replaced Kongfrontation's "Safari Outfitters" gift shop.
+Guests exit through a Mummy-themed gift shop titled "Sahara Traders", where they can also purchase a photo of themselves taken during the ride.

 The six-story, 62000 sqft building housing the roller coaster was previously home to one of Universal's landmark attractions, Kongfrontation.
 Homages to the Kong attraction can be found in several areas within Revenge of the Mummy, including a golden statue of King Kong in the second scene of the ride and props in "Sahara Traders" placing Carl Denham in the role of the Museum of Antiquities curator wanting to put Imhotep the Living Mummy on display as the "Ninth Wonder of the World".
-The slabs used to construct the building were the largest of its kind ever used.
+The building was constructed of slabs, which at the time, were the largest of their kind ever used.
 Track pieces from Kongfrontation were built into the building during construction and parts of the track still remain within the building.
 In order to compensate for space, part of the building was excavated several feet deep for the ride's climactic drop.

 Queue and pre-show

-Guests enter the ride by entering the massive Museum of Antiquities facade, browsing through the film setup of a fictional sequel titled Revenge of the Mummy.
+Guests enter the ride through a towering Museum of Antiquities facade, browsing through the film setup of a fictional sequel titled Revenge of the Mummy.
 Some of the film's props, molds, and concept drawings are on display inside.
-TVs around the studio play a video explaining how the original Mummy film was made, and most importantly how the film's fictional curse seemingly was proven to be real while filming, with various accidents and plagues striking the cast and crew.
-Brendan Fraser is skeptical, though, and refuses to wear the medjai symbol that the crew and locals are convinced will protect them from the curse.
-Fraser steals crew member Reggie's medjai necklace and demands a coffee (which craft services would not serve him before since he was not wearing the medjai symbol).
-Reggie injures himself in a freak accident later in the video, and then is seen being trapped inside a sarcophagus prop in the background near the end of the video.
-The inside queue morphs into a 1940s archaeological dig inside an Egyptian tomb, where guests climb to the second floor to board mine carts utilizing individual lap bars.
+A pre-ride video plays in the outer line queue explaining how the original Mummy film was made, emphasizing the film's fictional curse that was seemingly proven to be real while filming, with various accidents and plagues striking the cast and crew.
+Brendan Fraser remains skeptical, however, and refuses to wear the medjai symbol that the crew and locals are convinced will protect them from the curse.
+Fraser steals crew member Reggie's medjai necklace and demands a coffee – he was previously denied for not wearing the medjai symbol.
+Reggie injures himself in a freak accident later in the video and is later seen in the background getting trapped inside a sarcophagus prop.
+The inside queue morphs into a 1940s archaeological dig inside an Egyptian tomb, leading to a set of stairs that guests climb to the second floor to board the ride.